TobyGoodwin/bfilter/Journal.rst

 significant than 0.00001.
 And, presumably, in the ``float()`` version they're the same, so we get an arbitrary choice.

-I wrote ``problist_dump()`` to examine the situation.
-The choice is not quite arbitrary, but depends on the length of the term
+I wrote ``problist_dump()`` to examine the situation, and yeah, that's basically true.
+(The choice is not quite arbitrary, but depends on the length of the term.)

 Now, all this got me thinking.
 Particularly with the rather small training sets that I'm currently using, just about every significant